drupalcorn/guide/docs/camp-planning/website_content.md

 It is important that the website is updated as soon as information is available and reflects the DrupalCorn [Identity and Brand](../../identity).

+## Teaser/Splash Site
+In order to get information out as early as possible and to help recruit sponsors, we sometimes publish a static site with basic information about dates, venue, and information about sponsoring.
+This may be replaced with a full-featured Drupal site at later time.

 ## Registration
 Registration is usually done through Eventbrite.
 Eventbrite offers an embeddable widget that can be placed on a registration page.
 Actually integrating Eventbrite with the Drupal site can be difficult, so that's optional.
 Any call-to-action for registration (such as in the a news item, or a page listing trainings) should link to the registration page that the embed widget is displayed.